Beyond the stones: Discovering Hadrian’s Wall

 Then, in the nascent days of 2020, before the unfolding pandemic gripped the world, I found myself on a plane to Edinburgh.
 The dream that had long seemed distant was suddenly within reach.
 I booked a tour with a charismatic guide, Eric Murdoch aka The Tartan Viking, and soon began my pilgrimage to a place that had lived in my thoughts for years.

-Further along the Wall, I visited several ruined forts, each a testament to Rome’s far-reaching influence.
-Once brimming with life, now stood as solemn sentinels over the landscape.
-I could almost hear the clatter of Roman legionaries’ armour and the calls of the sentries as I navigated through the ruins.
+Further along the Wall, we visited several ruined forts, each a testament to Rome’s far-reaching influence.
+I could almost hear the clatter of Roman legionaries’ armour and the calls of the sentries as I navigated through the ruins!
 The strategic brilliance of these fortifications became apparent as I observed the panoramic views they offered over the surrounding countryside, views that once allowed the Romans to maintain their grip on this distant frontier.

 Among these historical jewels, one natural feature stood out—the famous Sycamore Gap tree.
 Nestled dramatically in the Wall’s landscape, this solitary tree was a breathtaking sight, a symbol of resilience amid ancient stones.
-The tree was felled this year, making my encounter with it all the more poignant.
+Sadly, the tree was felled in 2023, making my encounter with it all the more poignant.
 Witnessing such a storied symbol before its untimely disappearance from the Wall’s historic panorama was a privilege.

 Elia Kabanov is a science writer covering the past, present and future of technology (@metkere)